Alberta Elite Hockey League

 The Alberta Elite Hockey League or AEHL (formerly the Alberta Midget Hockey League) is the provincial U18 "AAA" ice hockey league for Alberta, Canada.
 The league consists of 17 teams split into the North and South Divisions.
 League champions go on to compete with the BC Elite Hockey League champions to represent the Pacific at the annual Telus Cup, Canada's national U18 championship.
-The Calgary (NW) Flames are the current league champions.
+The Edmonton Jr. Oilers Blue are the current league champions.
 Red Deer is the last AEHL team to win a national title, having won in 2012 & 2013.